stubby-cms/stubby/README.md

   </a>
 </p>

-<h3 align="center">Stubby CMS — Open-source, headless CMS for self-hosting or cloud.</h3>
+<h3 align="center">Stubby CMS — The lightweight, self-hosted CMS for developers.</h3>

 <p align="center">
   Full control over your content, whether you host it yourself or deploy in the cloud.